 They are two different binary images of CoQ: the byte-code one and the native-code one (if OBJECTIVE CAML provides a native-code compiler for your platform, which is supposed in the following).
-By default, coqc executes the native-code version; this can be overridden using the -byte option.
+By default, coqtop executes the native-code version; run coqtop.byte to get the byte-code version.

 The byte-code toplevel is based on an OBJECTIVE CAML toplevel (to allow the dynamic link of tactics).
-You can switch to the OBJECTIVE CAML toplevel with the command Drop., and come back to the COQ toplevel with the command Toplevel.loop();:
+You can switch to the OBJECTIVE CAML toplevel with the command Drop., and come back to the COQ toplevel with the command Coqloop.loop();;